 Keeping money in-your-jeans is something you have definitely thought about as an entrepreneur.
 Yet somehow, cash seems to leave as quickly as comes in.
 Sometimes, even quicker.
 Cash flow can be your best friend and it can be your worst enemy.
 Many small businesses fail to get a handle on their cash flow which leads to much bigger problems or even business failure.

 Cash flow management does not have to be as daunting as many entrepreneurs think.
 It does require some discipline, but like anything, if you think about it regularly and implement the right business practices, you will find that significant improvement is possible.

 10 Ways to Improve Your Business Cash Flow

 As you think about improving your cash flow, here are some simple considerations that will have a big impact:

-Provide customers an incentive to pay you before you provide your product or service.
+1. Provide customers with an incentive to pay you before you provide your product or service.

 This might mean giving your customers a discount for prepayment.
 If you are a home improvement service provider, think about picking up service fees at the beginning of the month or season in exchange for a discount.